-500 Biodiversity decreases spatial variability when species compensate for each 501 other in space because their growth is favoured under different environmental conditions (Fig. 2A) (Wang & Loreau, 2014, 2016; Isbell et al., 2018), thereby generating a form of "spatial stability" of ecosystem functioning (Wang et al., 2019b).
+Biodiversity decreases spatial variability when species compensate for each other in space because their growth is favoured under different environmental conditions (Fig. 2A) (Wang & Loreau, 2014, 2016; Isbell et al., 2018), thereby generating a form of 'spatial stability' of ecosystem functioning (Wang et al., 2019b).
 This aspect of spatial insurance is the direct spatial equivalent of the classic temporal insurance effect, but here it is spatial complementarity between species rather than local temporal complementarity that provides spatial insurance.
 Spatial complementarity arises from the local selection of species that are best adapted to the local environmental conditions, and this can occur through changes across space in species abundance, species composition, or both.
-Fig. 2A illustrates a simple example in which only species abundances change across space, but species composition also changes at large spatial scales, thereby generating beta (between-community) diversity.
-The importance of spatial complementarity between species in maintaining ecosystem functioning at the regional scale is nicely illustrated by a recent study which showed that the number of bee species needed to provide crop pollination was one order of magnitude higher in large-scale natural systems than in small-scale field experiments because of species turnover across space (Winfree et al., 2018).
+Figure 2A illustrates a simple example in which only species abundances change across space, but species composition also changes at large spatial scales, thereby generating beta (between-community) diversity.
+The importance of spatial complementarity between species in maintaining ecosystem functioning at the regional scale is nicely illustrated by a recent study that showed that the number of bee species needed to provide crop pollination was one order of magnitude higher in large-scale natural systems than in small-scale field experiments because of species turnover across space (Winfree et al., 2018).

 Spatiotemporal stability of ecosystem functioning can also arise from the interactive effects of temporal and spatial variations in biodiversity such that different species show compensatory fluctuations across both space and time (Fig. 2B).
 Spatial insurance theory has focused in particular on how dispersal can then maintain spatiotemporal complementarity between species by allowing them to shift their distributions to track conditions that support their growth (Loreau et al., 2003a).
 Although not represented explicitly on Fig. 2B, beta diversity generally plays a key role in the spatiotemporal stability of ecosystem functioning by allowing the best-performing species to be present at the right place and time.
-A small-scale example

-527 of spatiotemporal complementarity between species that contributes to stabilising the 528 provision of an ecosystem service is provided by honey bees and wild pollinators in 529 California almond orchards as honey bees and wild pollinators preferentially visit 530 different almond tree sections, and thus play complementary roles in pollination, but 531 change their preferences depending on wind speed (Brittain et al., 2013).
+A small-scale example of spatiotemporal complementarity between species that contributes to stabilising the provision of an ecosystem service is provided by honey bees (Apis mellifera) and wild pollinators in California almond orchards; honey bees and wild pollinators preferentially visit different almond tree sections, and thus play complementary